Skip to main content

 Lay your paintbrush flat against the wall, starting at a corner of the room.
 The brush's bottom edge should barely touch the painter's tape to ensure that the paint extends to the wall's highest point.
 Use the paintbrush to paint a section of 5cm from the top of the wall.
 This will allow you to paint the rest of the wall using a roller with ease.

 The process of painting along the entire perimeter of the room is known as "cutting in," which is commonly used by pro painters when applying paint to tight spaces like this.
-In the end, you should have a painted strip of 5cm all around the top of the wall.
-Paint the rest of the room, as usual, using a paint roller.
+In the end, you should have a painted strip of 5cm all around the top of the wall, in the corners, and along the baseboards or trim.

 Painting walls and corners near a ceiling can be quite tricky for any first-time or inexperienced painter.
 With the above guidelines, it should be relatively easy to paint the corner and walls close to the ceiling without making a mess.
-If you're unsure you can make it, you should probably hire a professional painting contractor in Omaha, Nebraska, for help.

 Bill Carlson